sctlcd/react-tic-tac-toe/README.md

 ### Deployment – Run Locally <a name="Deploymentrunlocally"></a>

-1. Again, click on the repository called [JavaScript Drum Kit](https://github.com/sctlcd/react-tic-tac-toe)
+1. Again, click on the repository called [react-tic-tac-toe](https://github.com/sctlcd/react-tic-tac-toe)
 2. Along the top bar, find the “clone or download” button.
 3. Here you have the option to clone by HTTPS or SSH.
 4. Once you have chose your desired option, then click the copy icon next to the URL.